‘Big Brother’ Star Nicole Franzel Shows Off 14-Week Baby Bump In New Pic

 Big Brother star Nicole Franzel showed off her first official bump pic as she started the second trimester of her pregnancy.

-The 28-year-old Big Brother 18 champion took to her Instagram page after posing for a sweet snap while cradling her bump two weeks after first announcing she is expecting her first child with fiance Victor Arroyo.
+The 28-year-old Big Brother 18 champion took to her Instagram page after posing for a sweet snap while cradling her bump two weeks after first announcing she is expecting her first child with fiancé Victor Arroyo.

-In the pic shared with over 600,000 followers, Nicole wore a wide-brimmed hat and long-sleeved, mock turtleneck blue dress that appeared to be made out of terrycloth material.
+In the pic shared with her over 600,000 followers, Nicole wore a wide-brimmed hat and long-sleeved, mock turtleneck blue dress that appeared to be made out of terrycloth material.
 The CBS reality star’s pregnancy pose revealed that she is just beginning to show.

-In the caption to the pic, Nicole noted that her bump is finally “poppin.’
+Nicole noted in the caption that her bump is finally “poppin.’
 She also included a hashtag to confirm she is at the 14-week mark.

 Thrilled fans hit the comments section to remark on Nicole’s adorable bump.